Removal of singularities and Gromov compactness for symplectic vortices: Gromov compactness

-\end{enumerate} To see this, we first note that, after passing to a subsequence if necessary, it follows as in the proof of Theorem 4.6.1 in \cite{McDuff/J-holomorphic-curves-and-symplectic-topology} that the limit $m_{\veps}^{\prime}(z_{j})$ exists and is a continuous function of $\veps$, for $j=1,\ldots,N$.
-Assertions (iii') and (iv') then follow from Assertions (iii) and (iv) in Step 2 once we show that
+As in the proof of \cite[Thm.\,4.6.1]{McDuff/J-holomorphic-curves-and-symplectic-topology} we conclude that, after passing to a subsequence, the limit~$m_{\veps}^{\prime}(z_{j})$ exists; moreover, it is a continuous function of $\veps$ for every~$j$ by (ii) in Step 2.
+Assertions (iii') and (iv') then follow from (iii) and (iv) in Step~2 once we show that